NoahLE/Developer-Notes/content/server/gunicorn.md

     app.run()
 ```

-4. Create a service so the project will run when the server starts
+4. Create a service file in `/etc/systemd/system/` so the project will run when the server starts

 ```bash
 [Unit]